-Years 10 - 12
+Years 10 to 12

-The three-year VCE
+The Three-Year VCE

 Breadth of Studies and Vocational Education and Training

 The curriculum offered at Haileybury's Senior Schools is rich and diverse and offers a great breadth of VCE studies.
 Haileybury also offers a wide range of vocational educational (VET) subjects.
-This part of the curriculum has a strong industry focus and offers a range of interesting studies in Hospitality, Hospitality (Kitchen Operations), Media, Integrated Technologies and Music Digital Production.
+This part of the curriculum has a strong industry focus and offers a range of interesting studies in Hospitality, Hospitality (Kitchen Operations), Media, Integrated Technologies, and Music Digital Production.
 All vocational subjects count towards an ATAR.

 We also help prepare students for tertiary studies.
-As part of a comprehensive Transition program, students meet with undergraduates and university staff and become university students for a day.
+As part of a comprehensive Transition Program, students meet with undergraduates and university staff and become university students for a day.